-Powder: This is one of the best powder boards you can get for the price and despite it’s slower base it’s going to stay afloat in deep stuff.
+Powder: This is one of the best powder boards you can get for the price and despite it’s slower base it’s going to stay afloat in the deep stuff.
 If you are learning in an area that has thick deep powder often this isn’t a bad choice.

 Turn Initiation and Carving: A hard carving board this is not.
 It’s all about setting you up to turn.
-It’s easy edge to edge and that is all that matters.
+It’s easy, edge to edge and that is all that matters.

 Speed: Chattery at speed.
 Good

 Uneven Terrain: Very easy in the crowded bumpy snow.

 Edge Hold: Not really there for harder snow so stay away from this if you see hard to icy snow often.
 It will be tough to learn with.
 If you mainly see soft snow it will be fine.

 Flex: Very soft easy flex.